redox-os/ion/manual/src/migrating.md

 ## Customizing your prompt
  - Define the PROMPT function to be called whenever the prompt needs to be drawn.
 Simply print the prompt to stdout in the function (printf or git branch directly)
  - Variables are defined with all the colors (see the namespaces manual page for all details).
 This means you don't have to deal with all the escape codes directly.
-No more `\x033[33;m`, instead it's `${color::yellow}`.
+No more `\x1B[33m`, instead it's `${color::yellow}`.

+## Customizing the autocompletion
+ - Define the $SUGGESTION\_PROMPT variable to define a custom color/style for suggestions.
+The style is reset after the suggestion.